-Work Task Budget: \$19,500 FHWA MPO Planning Funds, \$8,000 FTA 5303 Metropolitan Planning Funds, \$8,000 MPO Dues, \$1,500 In-Kind Match, \$2,000
+Work Task Budget: \$14,416 FHWA MPO Planning Funds, \$4,000 FTA 5303 Metropolitan Planning Funds, \$8,000 MPO Dues, \$1,500 In-Kind Match, \$916

 The Regional Transportation Plan (RTP) for the Rogue Valley Metropolitan Planning Organization was adopted effective April 26, 2013 (date of USDOT RTP conformity determination).
 This task will implement and maintain the plan.
-The updated RTP introduces performance indicators, which will require additional elaboration consistent with any new MAP-21 requirements, as well as development of measurement matrices, all of which would be addressed here.
+The updated RTP introduces performance indicators, which will require additional elaboration consistent with any new FAST Act requirements, as well as development of measurement matrices, all of which would be addressed here.
 Continuation of other long-range planning, including the RVMPO's Safety Profile and integration of MPO planning with the Regional Problem Solving plan would occur here.
 Safety planning was initiated in FY2014 with publication of a Safety Profile.
 RVMPO will work with jurisdictions to continue the effort with additional data and analysis.
-For FY2016, the RVMPO will add a transit safety section to the Safety Profile.
+For FY2017, the RVMPO will work with RVTD to develop a scope of work for integrating transit safety into the RTP with the focus on the pedestrian/bicyclists first mile/last mile to transit.
 The availability of crash data relevant to the region will support other planning, particularly the project selection process identified in Task 2.4.